lupyuen/lupyuen.github.io/src/tinyemu3.md

     50200074: 10401073  csrw sie, zero
 ```

-_Why is this instruction invalid?_

 "__`csrw sie`__" writes to SIE (Supervisor-Mode Interrupt Enable).
 And SIE is a __Supervisor-Mode__ CSR Register.

+_Why is this instruction invalid?_

 The instruction is invalid because we're running in __RISC-V User Mode__ (__`priv=U`__), not Supervisor Mode!

 Somehow __MRET__ has jumped from Machine Mode to User Mode.

-To fix this, we set the __Previous Privilege Mode__ to Supervisor Mode...
+To fix this, we set the __Previous Privilege Mode__ to Supervisor Mode (so MRET will jump to Supvervisor Mode)...

 ```c
 // Clear these bits in MSTATUS CSR Register...